Cvetanka/Data-Crunching/README.md

   Note: The notation train/test means that files with same type of measurements exsist for both data sets.

-  The following tasks have to be performed:
+  The following tasks have to be performed as stated in the assignment:

     Merges the training and the test sets to create one data set.